Data Tags

 last_notification_click | Most recent date the user clicked a notification.
 Value set as a Unix Timestamp in Seconds.
 See our Auto-Segment By Notification Data. |

-tutorial_status | if you have a tutorial to onboard users into your app, this is how far the user has gone.
+tutorial_status | If you have a tutorial to onboard users into your app, this is how far the user has gone.
 Example: 0 or not_started , 1 or step1 , 5 or step5 , completed |

 Game-Specific